rustyeddy/rustyeddy.com/content/_index.md

 micro-controllers (Raspberry PI, Arduino, esp32), realtime communications (i2c, websockets, MQTT), and embedded firmware.

-IoT has me doing a lot of cloud automation and systems administration as well as solving some interesting operational challenges with fleet management.
+I am equally fascinated with the challenges of managing networks of these devices.
+IoT involves a lot of cloud automation and systems administration as well as solving some interesting operational challenges with fleet management.

 > I stay up to date on emerging technologies and adapt as necessary,
 > while at the same time avoid being distracted with all things new and